 Asked to act as a tiebreaker, the Government Accountability Office essentially concluded only that both sides have a point.
 The also nonpartisan Congressional Budget Office has concluded in separate reports in recent years that pay overall is about comparable, although finding an advantage for federal employees with lower levels of education and a disadvantage for those with higher levels.

-One result has been a stalemate over pay that led to three years of frozen salary rates, in 2011-2013, and only nominal raises in the 1-2 percent range in the years afterward.
+One result has been a stalemate over pay that led to three years of frozen salary rates, in 2011-2013, and raises only in the 1-3 percent range in the years afterward.

 The fiscal conservatives who are the most vocal advocates of limits on raises also generally prefer a stronger pay for performance element in salaries.
 That idea was tried not long ago, however, and without much success, at the Defense and Homeland Security departments.